MikeyFriedChicken/MultiDatabaseEFCore/README.md

 Sample code for easily switching between different database types whislt allowing for database specific settings such as column types to be configured database specifically.

-In this example I show how to configure
+In this example I show how to configure the following databases ...

   - Microsoft SQL Server
   - Postgres SQL

-I show how to use dependency injection to achieve this.
+... and show how to use dependency injection and subclasses to achieve this.

-Depending on the configuration direct the kind of DBContext to be created:
+Firstly, depending on the configuration create the appropriate instance of DBContext:

 ```csharp
         public void ConfigureServices(IServiceCollection services)
         {